 An annual MBBS began in Orange County (12 routes) in 1999, in Chatham County (14 routes) in 2000, and in Durham County (8 routes) in 2002.
 The number of routes in each county varies with the size of the county.

 In 2010 we began to use eBird.org to store the results of our surveys.
 Coordinated by the Cornell Laboratory of Ornithology and the National Audubon Society, eBird.org is now a widely used database for observations of birds worldwide.

-    By 2012 we had worked out kinks in this process and we covered all routes in Durham County and all but a few in Orange and Chatham Counties.
+By 2012 we had worked out kinks in this process, and we covered all routes in Durham County and all but a few in Orange and Chatham Counties.
 In 2019, Professor Emeritus at UNC and local legend Haven Wiley retired as organizer of the survey.
-Alan Hurlbert and Bradley Saul took the reins.
+Allen Hurlbert and Bradley Saul took the reins.

 The original MBBS site is available here.

 You need not be an expert birder to participate in the MBBS!
 We just ask that you can: